Volodymyr, Ukraine: Imperial Russian period

+Interwar period

-Immediately after World War I, the area became disputed by the re-established Polish state, Bolshevist Russia and the Ukrainian People's Republic, with the Polish 17th Infantry Regiment capturing it overnight on January 23, 1919.
-In the interbellum the city was a seat of a powiat within the Volhynian Voivodeship of Poland and an important garrison was located there.
+Immediately after World War I, the area became disputed by the newly formed Second Polish Republic, Bolshevist Russia, and the Ukrainian People's Republic, with the Polish 17th Infantry Regiment capturing it overnight on 23 January 1919.
+In the interbellum, the city was a seat of a powiat within the Volhynian Voivodeship of Poland and an important garrison was located there.
+According to the 1921 census, the population was 48.2% Jewish, 32.0% Polish, 16.8% Ukrainian, 2.6% Russian.
 In 1926, the Volyn Artillery Reserve Cadet School (Wołyńska Szkoła Podchorążych Rezerwy Artylerii) was established in Włodzimierz.
-Before the outbreak of World War II the city's population was predominantly Polish and Jewish, with a Ukrainian minority.

 World War II

-Following the Nazi-Soviet Pact the city was occupied by Soviet forces on 19 September 1939.
-On 23 June 1941, the city was occupied by Germany and attached to the Reichskommissariat Ukraine, and immediately the Jewish community of 11,554 began to be persecuted.
-Between September 1 and 3, 1942, 25,000 Jews from the local area were shot at Piatydni.
-On November 13, 1942, the Germans killed another 3,000 Jews from the town near Piatydni.
+Following the Molotov–Ribbentrop Pact between Nazi Germany and the Soviet Union, and the start of World War II, the city was occupied by Soviet forces on 19 September 1939.
+On 23 June 1941, at the start of the German invasion of the Soviet Union, the city was occupied by Germany and attached to the Reichskommissariat Ukraine, and immediately the Jewish community of 11,554 began to be persecuted.
+Between 1–3 September 1942, 25,000 Jews from the local area were shot at Piatydni.
+On 13 November 1942, the Germans killed another 3,000 Jews from the town near Piatydni.
 During World War II, a German concentration camp was located near the city.
 About 140 Jews returned to the city after the war but most later emigrated.
-By 1999 only 30 remained.
+By 1999, only 30 remained.

+From September 1941, the Germans operated the Oflag XI-A prisoner-of-war camp in the town, which was reorganized as Stalag 365 in April 1942.
+In September 1943, Stalag 365 was relocated to Novara, Italy.

-In 1943, occupied Włodzimierz became a shelter for Poles escaping the genocide carried out by Ukrainian nationalists of the UPA.
-UPA attacks took place mainly in the suburbs.
+In 1943, the city became a shelter for Poles escaping massacres carried out by Ukrainian nationalists of the Ukrainian Insurgent Army (UPA).
+Attacks by the UPA took place mainly in the suburbs.
 Poles were defended both by the Polish police established with the consent of the Germans and an illegal self-defense unit.
-In Włodzimierz, Poles suffered from overpopulation, hunger and diseases.
-According to later research by Władysław Siemaszko and Ewa Siemaszko, a total of 111 Poles were killed in a dozen UPA attacks in Włodzimierz.
-After the war, the vast majority of Polish residents of Włodzimierz was displaced to the post-war Polish territories, as Włodzimierz was annexed from Poland by the Soviets.
+In the city, Poles suffered from overpopulation, hunger and diseases.
+According to later research by Władysław Siemaszko and Ewa Siemaszko, a total of 111 Poles were killed in a dozen UPA attacks.
 The city was liberated by the Red Army on 20 July 1944 and annexed to the Ukrainian SSR.

-Post-war
+After the war, the vast majority of Polish residents was displaced to the post-war Polish territories, as the city was annexed from Poland by the Soviets.

+Cold War

 A Cold War air base was located north-east of the town at Zhovtnevy.

-Since 1991, the city has been part of Ukraine.
+Since 1991, the city has been part of independent Ukraine.